dockstore/dockstore/_docs/posting-zips.md

 You will need to have registered with Dockstore, and you need your Dockstore token.
-To get your Dockstore token, after you have logged in, go to your
-<a href="https://dockstore.org/accounts">Accounts</a> page, and copy the token to your
-clipboard by clicking on the Copy icon next to the token in your Dockstore Account section.
+To get your Dockstore token, after you have logged in, go to your [Accounts](https://dockstore.org/accounts) page, and copy the token to your clipboard by clicking on the Copy icon next to the token in your Dockstore Account section.

 In a terminal window, assign the token to a environment variable: